jourdant/Bybit-Lick-Hunter-v4/README.md

 ### Settings Explained:
 ```
+CONFIG_ROOT=./ /// If you want to store your json files in another directory, update this path.
+This is especially useful if you are running in docker.
 API_KEY = apikeyhere  /// Bybit API Key
 API_SECRET = apisecrether /// Bybit API Key
 GUI_PASSWORD = password // Your personal password to access the gui